zahid-marwat/dataset-bundler-images-labels/docs/dataset_spec.md

 pipeline emits.
 The dataset consists of two artefacts: a media bundle that contains the raw imagery and a unified annotation file that describes every object of interest.
 By default the CLI tools in `scripts/` write both artefacts into the repository's `output/` directory.
-A companion `frame_manifest.json` file links the ordering of bundled frames with the unified annotations.
+Frame-order metadata is embedded in the unified annotations so no standalone manifest needs to be distributed.

 ## Media Bundle